 See the electronic announcements on the IFAP website at www.ifap.ed.gov for information about COD.
-See the January 7, 2004 announcement for SSN corrections in CPS. will then do another SSN match.
-The student can't simply verify that the SSN is correct; the application will be rejected until the SSA database is updated.
+See the January 7, 2004, announcement for SSN corrections in CPS.

 No match on name or birth date

 The student's application will be rejected if her or a parent's SSN is in the Social Security database but the name there differs from the one she gave.
 Misspellings or name changes due to marriage are common reasons for a non-match.
 The student should make sure that the name on the application matches the one on the Social Security card.